 This site is really off the beaten path and usually never crowded with tourists, even during the busy season.
+If you rented a car, you should have no problem visiting here.
 It’s a fabulous place to explore a slice of Croatian history in peace.

 - The amphitheater was the site of many gladiator battles, and could originally seat over 15,000 guests.
 You can even visit the on-site cemetery which used to house the bodies of the gladiators who violently died during the battle.